Schrausser/Abh_Wkt/README.md

 See Arnauld and Nicole (1662), De Moivre (1711), Bernoulli (1713), Bayes and Price (1763) also Hacking (1975) or Hald (1990).

-For a deeper insight into probability theory and probability calculation see e.g. Bortz & Schuster (2010).
+For a deeper insight into probability theory and probability calculation see e.g. Bortz & Schuster (2010) or Harney (2016).

 ## References